lblod/app-decide/README.md

 ```bash
 docker compose up -d # run without -d flag when you don't want to run it in the background
 ```

+### Running on mac silicon

+Running the application on mac silicon can cause some troubles.
+For this reason an extra docker-compose file has been included, this is the file docker-compose.mac.yml, this file should be included when starting the stack.
+The command `docker-compose up -f docker-compose.yml -f docker-compose.dev.yml up -d` now becomes `docker compose -f docker-compose.yml -f docker-compose.dev.yml -f docker-compose.mac.yml up -d`
+There are two main pain points:

+1. Mac has an arm64 processor, a lot of the services don't have a multi-platform image.
+In the case they only have a amd64 image, docker will gave you a warning about this.
+In general this is not a real problem since your macbook can just emulate amd64, but still the warnings are annoying, so these are suppressed.
+2. At the moment this project was setup the service mu-identifier weren't working for mac (at least on my device), so you have to build these yourself, and gave them the appropriate image name and tag.